wendyverdonk93/docs/content/faq/gdpr/accessing-and-viewing-data.md

 ---
-title : "Who can access or view the acquired data and for what purpose?"
+title : "Accessing and viewing data"
-meta_title: "FAQ GDPR - Data access/view - MultiSafepay Docs"
+meta_title: "FAQ GDPR - Accessing and viewing data - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
+aliases:
+    - /faq/gdpr/who-can-access
 ---

-A few certified/cleared employees have very limited access to this data, strictly on a ‘need-to-know’ basis.
+A small number of cleared and certified MultiSafepay staff have very limited access to customer data, strictly on a need-to-know basis.